CloudCannon/flatlake/docs/content/docs/collections.md

 ```
 {{< /diffcode >}}

-### Input > Meta
+### Input > Merge Data

-Fixed metadata that should be added to each collection item sourced from this input.
+Fixed data that should be merged into each collection item sourced from this input.

 {{< diffcode >}}
 ```yml